echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 firewalls, parental controls, content filtering to prevent access to malware and other risky traffic, mandatory security controls (e.g. Data Loss Prevention) etc. Beyond network security, there are various operational impacts of different types e.g. network management, content filtering, etc.

-Whilst this document identifies operational issues, it does not consider solutions nor question the development of the ECH proposal itself.
+Whilst this document identifies operational issues:

+* it does not consider solutions nor question the development of the ECH proposal itself
+* it doesn't attempt to be exhaustive,
+* it will start by focusing on one category of middleboxes: proxies.

 # General considerations about the encryption of the Client Hello